x1ppy/freezetag/README.md

 * **b** is an 8-character hex string that uniquely identifies the metadata
 * **c** is an 8-character hex string that uniquely identifies the freezetag

+While this naming scheme might seem unusual, the uniqueness property lets you quickly see whether two freezetags are identical simply by comparing their file names:

-The **a** and **b** segments do not change between freezes if any paths change or if any non-music files are modified.
+* The **a** and **b** segments do not change between freezes if any paths change or if any non-music files are modified.
 Additionally, the **a** segment doesn't change if the music files are retagged.

-This means if two different .ftag files have the same **a** segment, they represent the same set of raw music.
+* This means if two different .ftag files have the same **a** segment, they represent the same set of raw music.
 If they have both the same **a** and **b** segments, they represent the same set of raw music *and* their metadata.

-If all three segments are the same, the two freezetag files are identical.
+* If all three segments are the same, the two freezetag files are identical.
 Therefore, running `freezetag freeze` twice will only result in a single freezetag file being created: since the ID will stay the same, the existing freezetag file will be replaced on the second invocation.

+If you use a custom naming scheme for your freezetags (by passing `--ftag` to `freeze`), the ID can still be found using `freezetag show`.

 Changelog
 ---------
+### [1.2.0] - 2020-04-26
+* Added `mount` command
+* Refactored modules and API
 ### [1.1.1] - 2020-04-16
 * Fixed `thaw` where multiple copies of the same file are frozen
 ### [1.1.0] - 2020-04-16